 What kinds of documents establish intent to become a SC resident?

 - Possession of a valid South Carolina vehicle registration card.
-Failure to obtain this with 45 days of the establishment of the intent to become a South Carolina resident will delay the beginning date of residency eligibility;
+Failure to obtain this within 45 days of the establishment of the intent to become a South Carolina resident will delay the beginning date of residency eligibility.

-- Paying South Carolina income taxes as a resident during the past tax year, including income earned outside of South Carolina from the date South Carolina domicile was claimed;
+- Maintenance of home in South Carolina; paying South Carolina income taxes as a resident during the past tax year, including income earned outside of South Carolina from the date South Carolina domicile was claimed

 - Ownership of principal residence in South Carolina; and